gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 ## EMC

 The input current "hot loop" of a buck converter is the most important part to worry about when it comes to EMC.
-See the [EMC and Switch-Mode Power Supplies page](/electronics/components/power-regulators/switch-mode-power-supplies-smps/emc-and-switch-mode-power-supplies/) for more information.
+See the [EMC Design Guidelines page](/electronics/electromagnetic-compatibility-emc/emc-design-guidelines/) for more information.

-{{% figure src="/electronics/components/power-regulators/switch-mode-power-supplies-smps/emc-and-switch-mode-power-supplies/buck-converter-hot-loop.png" width="500px" caption="The hot loop in a buck converter is on the output side." %}}

 ## Examples